Yusee-Programmer/tauraro/README.md

     ▼
   HIR            typed intermediate representation
     │
+    ├─────────────┬───────────────────┐
+    ▼             ▼                   ▼
+  C Codegen    LLVM Codegen        (native x86-64, WIP)
+    │             │
+    ▼             ▼
+  gcc/clang/    clang/llc/          ← bundled zig provides all of these +
+  zig cc        zig cc                a libc for every --target
+    │             │
+    └──────┬──────┘
            ▼
-  C Codegen      emit C source
-    │
-    ▼
-  GCC / Clang    compile to native binary
-    │
-    ▼
-  Executable
+     Executable / .wasm / bare-metal firmware
 ```

-All stages are written in Tauraro itself — the compiler is **fully self-hosted**.
+All stages are written in Tauraro itself — the compiler is **fully self-hosted** (the
+LLVM backend compiles the whole compiler and emits byte-identical C to the reference C build).

 ---